 The fourth annual memorial lecture was held on 30 May 2017 and chaired by Professor Sara Hobolt, Sutherland Chair in European Institutions at the London School of Economics.

-From May 2017 until March 2020, City, University of London, the European Social Survey HQ and NatCen Social Research held a series of survey methodology seminars.
+From May 2017 until March 2020, City St George's, University of London, the European Social Survey HQ and National Centre for Social Research held a series of survey methodology seminars.
 These moved to webinar format in March 2020.
 Where available, presentation slides and / or a recording of each event is linked below.